smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/Handover_April_2019.md

   * RIF_TOTAL_CVD;
   * RIF_TOTAL_CHD;
   * RIF_TOTAL_STROKE;
+  It has not been loaded into the RIF.
 * The RIF test system is Postgres only because of [Issue #128 SQL Server SAHSU Database not linked to geography](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/128).
   SQL Server SAHSU Database not linked to geography.
 This is a column length issue (i.e. there is a spurious space or two).
 Postgres is